What are dentists looking for in dental x-rays?

 The Full Mouth Series (FMS)

 This is an example of full mouth series we take in our office.
-It consists of 4 bitewing films, which are taken at an angle specifically to look for decay, and 14 periapical films, which are taken from other angles to show the tips of the roots and the supporting bone.
-Not all full series look exactly like this one, but they all use some combination of bitewing and periapical X-rays to show a complete survey of the teeth and bones.
+It consists of 4 bitewing films, which are taken at an angle specifically to look for decay, and 14 periapical films, which are taken from other angles to show the tips of the roots and the supporting bone around the teeth.
+Not all full series look exactly like this one, but they all use some combination of bitewing and periapical x-rays to show a complete survey of the teeth and bones.
 We take a full mouth series on everyone over the age of 20 at the initial oral examination, and retake it again every 3 to 5 years.

 The Bite Wings